PhilZ-cwm6/truenas_scripts/README.md

   + config files are encrypted in openssl with a pfsense compatible format that can be restored from the GUI
   + config files can also be encrypted using rar, gpg or stored as non encrypted tar
 - Decrypt/Extract an openssl, rar, gpg or tar config file
+- Default to pfsense version > 2.6.0 new encryption format with iterations count of 500k
+- When decrypting openssl config, try alternative 2.6.0 or new 2.6.x formats if one format fails

 ### SYNOPSIS
 - Backups are performed and encrypted on the pfsense server